Universal Speaker Embedding Free Target Speaker Extraction and Personal Voice Activity Detection: Experimental Setup

 \subsection{Training Details}

 For STFT, the window length is 20 ms, and the hop length is 10 ms. A 128-point Fourier transform is used to extract 161-dimensional complex STFT features at each frame.
 We trained our models using the Adam~\cite{KingBa15} optimizer, with an initial learning rate set to 1e-4.
 The learning rate was halved if the validation loss did not improve within 3 epochs.
-We set the weight of the multi-task loss \(\lambda_{1}\) and \(\lambda_{2}\) are both 1.
+We set the weight of the multi-task loss \(\lambda_{1}\), \(\lambda_{2}\) = 1.
 The weights of the scene-aware TSE loss \(\alpha_{1}\) and \(\alpha_{2}\) are 1 and 0.01, respectively.
+In~\cite{pan2022usev}, the experimental results show relatively better performance when the energy loss weight for non-target speaker speech segments is set to 0.01.
+Moreover, when \(\alpha_{1} = 1\) and \(\alpha_{2} = 0.01\), the SI-SDR loss and energy loss are of a similar order of magnitude, with SI-SDR loss still being the predominant factor.
+Therefore, in this work, we adopt the same hyperparameter settings as~\cite{pan2022usev}, \(\alpha_{1} = 1\) and \(\alpha_{2} = 0.01\).
 No dynamic mixing or data augmentation was applied during training.
 The speech clips were truncated to 4 seconds during training, while the full speech clips were evaluated during inference.
 In the evaluation phase, each speaker in the mixed speech is considered as the target speaker in turn.

 The model's training process is conducted in two stages.
 In the first stage, a scene-aware multi-task loss function is not applied; instead, the model is trained using SI-SDR and BCE as the primary loss functions.
 The scene-aware loss function is introduced during the second stage by incorporating energy, SI-SDR, and BCE losses from the first stage.